Nahid5/SoftwareSetup/Proxmox9.md

 - https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md

 4. Prevent Crashing
 - VM -> Hardware -> Display, set to none.
 Do this after setting up the VM for remote connectivity some other way.
+- Might have to disable secure boot, and other features like that.